Check suspect hashes against 30+ antivirus tools, plus our own analysis.

-The anti-virus package detection rate is a two or three digit value representing the total detection rate as a percent of all the anti-virus packages we ran against malware.
+The antivirus package detection rate is a two or three digit value representing the total detection rate as a percent of all the antivirus packages we ran the malware against.

 How do you collect malware?

-We employ various collection techniques such as honeypots, crawlers, and leverage private data sharing agreements with partners to aggregate it all to support our malware insight.
+We employ various collection techniques, such as honeypots and crawlers, as well as leveraging private data sharing agreements with partners.

 How up-to-date is your registry?